Quantum Modularity for a Closed Hyperbolic 3-Manifold: Quantum modularity

-\begin{theorem}~ The function $\mathbf{Z}_{m}$ is a matrix valued quantum modular form with automorphy factor $\mathbf{j}_{\gamma}(\tau)$. \end{theorem} The proof of this theorem uses state integrals given in Section~\ref{sec:triv.statint} and their factorisation using Lemmas~\ref{lem:7x7stateint},~\ref{lem:vanishingqseries},~\ref{lem:quadrels7x7},~\ref{lem:8x8stateint},~\ref{lem:inhom.vanishingqseries}.
-Before, giving these details we can reflect on the pictures in figure~\ref{fig:qmod.wrt.old} illustrating the old version of quantum modularity.
+The proof of this theorem uses state integrals given in Section~\ref{sec:triv.statint} and their factorisation using Lemmas~\ref{lem:7x7stateint},~\ref{lem:vanishingqseries},~\ref{lem:quadrels7x7},~\ref{lem:8x8stateint},~\ref{lem:inhom.vanishingqseries}.
+Before, giving these details we can reflect on the pictures in Figure~\ref{fig:qmod.wrt.old} illustrating the old version of quantum modularity.
 We see that by refining the original quantum modularity to a matrix valued function, we now have functions which are analytic as opposed to smooth from the left and right of every rational however discontinuous at each rational.
-We can plot the cocycle $\Om_{S}$ of Equation~\eqref{eq:cocyc} at reals and see the analytic structure explicitly in the following figure~\ref{fig:cocycleplots.wrt}.
+We can plot the cocycle $\Om_{S}$ of equation~\eqref{eq:cocyc} at reals and see the analytic structure explicitly in the following Figure~\ref{fig:cocycleplots.wrt}.

 This quantum modularity conjecture also gives us the answer to what the functions $X^{(\rho_{j})}(q)$ from the observation~\eqref{eq:phiqmod} should be.
-Indeed, we see they should equal to $\WRT^{(j)}_{0}(\e(x))=\Phi^{(\rho_j)}_{x,0}(0)$.
+Indeed, we see they should equal to \smash{$\WRT^{(j)}_{0}(\e(x))=\Phi^{(\rho_j)}_{x,0}(0)$}.